 So, is it safe to travel to Italy right now?

 The Italian government announced that Americans could resume travel to Italy for tourism purposes in May 2021.
-While tourism still isn’t back to normal pre-pandemic levels, it certainly has been ramping up since then.
+While tourism has not yet returned to its pre-pandemic levels, it has certainly been increasing since then.

 What It’s Like To Be In Italy During The Pandemic